eoshubio/eoshub-ios/README.md

 Welcome to EOS Hub ­ Easy access to the EOS network.

-**EOSHUB** is a mobile platform that delivers the benefits of EOS to many people.
+**EOSHUB** is a mobile platform that delivers benefits of EOS to people.
 Despite many advantages, but access to EOS blockchain network was too difficult for the ordinary user.

-The EOSHub is the easiest and safest way to help users to access various EOS features like Vote, Resource management, Trading RAM etc. It prevents security threats caused by hackers and a user's unconscious actions.
+EOSHub is the easiest and safest way to help users to access various EOS features like Tokens, Vote, Resource management, Trading RAM etc.

+It also prevents security threats caused by hackers and a user's unconscious actions.

-EOSHub supports easy biometrics authentication rather than too long, too complex and too vulnerable private key.
-You can do almost everything you need to do on EOS blockchain with EOSHub.
+EOSHub uses easy biometrics authentication rather than long, complicate and vulnerable private key.
+You can do everything you need to do on EOS blockchain with EOSHub.

 Our vision is to spread out limitless possibilities of EOS blockchain to everyone.

 ## Wallet features